allenjhan/alarmsystem/README.md

-# alarmsystem
-Fire alarm system and security sensor system, implemented in Java Swing
+# Fire alarm system and security sensor system, implemented in Java Swing

 This security system uses the file alarm.wav to create the alarm sound.
 A "password.txt" file is the persistence object used